Beer in Northern Ireland: History

 The Celtic tradition of brewing beer almost certainly existed in Ireland from before 1,000 BC using barley.
 The Roman Emperor Julian the Apostate, in a 1,600-year-old poem, described Celtic beer as smelling “like a billy goat.”
 Historically Ireland produced ale without the use of hops, as the plant is not native to Ireland, which led in the 18th century to importing quantities of hops from England.

 During the 18th century, the Irish Parliament used taxation to encourage brewing at the expense of distilling, reasoning that beer was less harmful than whiskey.
 In the 1760s about 600,000 barrels of beer were brewed annually in Ireland.
 In the 1760s, the Royal Dublin Society offered prizes to brewers who used the most Irish hops and those that produced the most Porter.

 During the interwar period in Northern Ireland, "many drinkers preferred whiskey to beer."

 The Caffrey's Ulster Brewery, established in Belfast in 1897 and taken over by Bass in 1974, closed in 2004, so ending big company brewing in Northern Ireland.
 Stout is the most preferred beer in Northern Ireland, with lager second and bitter beer as a distant third preference.
 Guinness, brewed at St James's Gate Brewery in Dublin, is still a popular stout beer in Northern Ireland.

 Hilden Brewing Company claims to be Ireland's current oldest microbrewery, founded in 1981.

 In 2007, Clotworthy Dobbin, produced by Whitewater Brewing Company, was judged one of the best 50 beers in the world.

-The number of microbreweries in Northern Ireland has significantly increased in recent years, from 5 in 2012 to 30 in 2017.
+The number of microbreweries in Northern Ireland has significantly increased in recent years, from five in 2012 to a peak of thirty in 2018.

-For the past number of years Northern Ireland's craft breweries have called for a change in the law, which currently prevents them selling their produce directly to the customer on site or online.
-This would mean they don't have to incur additional costs using a third party for sales.
+For many years Northern Ireland's craft breweries called for a change in the law, which prevented them selling their produce directly to the customer on site or online.
+This also incurred additional costs using a third party for sales.
+In 2023, an Amendment to the 2021 Licensing and Registration of Clubs Act (Northern Ireland) created a new category of license for local producers, allowing them to sell directly to the public.